Macktireh/app-pynest/README.md

-# Blog App with PyNest
+# Blog Application with PyNest

 This is a template for a PyNest service.